anttiharju/rust-starter/docs/README.md

-# Introduction
+# rust-starter

-`go-starter` is a template for my Go projects to make it easier to start new ones.
+This is the project-focused README.